amalgamaria/secretariat/docs/additional-resources/ihg.rst

 To learn more about the IHG, please visit our `website`_.
 Here are some additional links that might be useful:

+- `IHG Bioinformatics and Statistics Core Website`_
-- IHG Bioinformatics and Statistcial Core `GitHub page`_
+- `IHG Bioinformatics and Statistcial Core GitHub Page`_
 - `Greenwood Genetic Center`_

-Labs (physically located) at the IHG:
+Labs (physically located) at Self Regional Hall in Greenwood, SC:

 .. image:: ../_static/images/lab_alexandrov.png
    :width: 2945 px